ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday</h3>Sunny.
 High near 36, with temperatures falling to around 33 in the afternoon.
-South southwest wind 2 to 10 mph.<br></div>
+South southwest wind 2 to 13 mph, with gusts
+         as high as 22 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">